Written by Cheryl Alkon, contributing writer, with Vivian Lee, assistant editor

 Communicate with your loved ones

-Regardless of personal levels of risk, it’s important for loved ones to respect what each individual is comfortable with this year, said Dr. Robilotti.
+Regardless of personal levels of risk, it’s important for loved ones to respect what each individual is comfortable with this year, adds Dr. Robilotti.

 But everyone’s relatives don’t think alike.
-It can be difficult to discuss why your level of risk or tolerance may differ.
+It can be difficult to discuss why your level of risk or tolerance may differ — especially now that more people are fully vaccinated.
 But it’s important to have these conversations, especially to make sure your loved ones know that they should stay home if they are feeling sick, or if they have or may have come in contact with someone who is sick.

 This content was developed with contributions from the following experts:

 Megan Kruse, M.D., breast medical oncologist at the Cleveland Clinic